benlantaff/osrs-ge/README.md

 ## What it does

-This wrapper converts the hiscores data into a more usable JSON object and provides extra information about items in the GE
+This wrapper GE data into a more usable JSON object and provides extra information about items in the GE

 ---
 ## Installation